Integration of differential graded manifolds: Gauge fixing

 of degree $-1$ satisfying

 and

-which is furthermore invariant under the action of the symmetric group $S_{\bullet+1}$ on $\Delta^\bullet$ (by permuting the vertices). \end{defn} Restricting to $\ker s_\bullet$ can be thought of as gauge fixing.
+\end{defn} Restricting to $\ker s_\bullet$ can be thought of as gauge fixing.
 An important example of a a gauge is given by Dupont \cite{Dupont} in the proof of the simplicial de Rham theorem.
 Its construction is as follows.
 Let us denote $h_{i}$ the de Rham homotopy operator associated to the retraction of $\Delta^\bullet$ to the $i$-th vertex.
 Then the operators

 where $n\geq 0$ form a gauge $s_\bullet$ (it is $\Vert\cdot\Vert_{r+}$-continuous for every $r$).

 \begin{notation} We shall set

 More generally, if $W$ is a graded vector space, we let